 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 2.0% during calendar year 2016.
-As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2017 decreased to 1.0% for both plans.
+The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 1.0% during calendar year 2017.
+As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2018 decreased to 0.0% for both plans.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2016 was 4.0%.
+The employer contribution as a percentage of covered payroll deposited for Member-Directed Plan participants for 2017 was 4.0%.

-The Division's actual contributions to OPERS to fund postemployment benefits were \$1,028,000 in 2016, \$1,032,000 in 2015 and \$1,055,000 in 2014.
-The required payments due in 2016, 2015 and 2014 have been made.
+The Division's actual contributions to OPERS to fund postemployment benefits were \$527,000 in 2017, \$1,028,000 in 2016 and \$1,032,000 in 2015.
+The required payments due in 2017, 2016 and 2015 have been made.